lukgni/connectedhomeip/docs/guides/mbedos_platform_overview.md

 application.
 Additionally, it is the first place for adding support of the new hardware target support into the application.
 Mbed-OS configuration system can be accessed by modyfing `mbed_app.json` file which exists in each sample project directory.

+## Build system

+The Mbed-OS platform makes use of the following build systems to generate ninja build scripts:

+-   GN - Used by the CHIP project in majority of cases.
+-   CMake (+ mbed-tools) - Used by the Mbed-OS user application and other components within Mbed ecosystem.

+As a result, CHIP's stack and platform modules are built with GN and the output is used to generate the library file.
+The application, Mbed-OS and target specific libraries are built with CMake and the CHIP library file is imported during the compilation process.

+## Build profiles

+Arm Mbed OS defines three collections of toolchain flags used during the build:

+ - develop
+ - release
+ - debug

+Build profiles can be easly selected when building example application using either vscode task or its associated build script directly ([mbed_examples.sh](../../scripts/examples/mbed_example.sh)).

+For more details about each of this profiles, please visit official [ARM Mbed documentation](https://os.mbed.com/docs/mbed-os/v6.12/program-setup/build-profiles-and-rules.html).